victorock/content_store/docs/tasks/config.md

 The device's configuration to be stored in GIT repository and merged in upstream master branch, allowing the comparison (diff) of any content in the store.

-The `ansible_network_provider` is used to gather configuration content from devices.
+The `ansible-network.config_manager` is used to gather configuration content from devices.

 ## How to save and merge content in the content store